publishpress/PublishPress-Blocks/src/readme.txt

 Yes, totally free of charge.

-= Where can I see PublishPress Blocks in my WordPress admin panel? = In different places: in Gutenberg itself by adding some options to existing blocks, by adding new blocks, as new menu named Adv.
-Gutenberg
+= Where can I see PublishPress Blocks in my WordPress admin panel? = In different places: in Gutenberg itself by adding some options to existing blocks, by adding new blocks, as new menu named PublishPress Blocks

 = Can I setup an edition profile per user? =
 Yes, this is possible, from the Gutenberg profile management, select some blocks, then you can give the profile to a single user or a user role